 To create "tangible economic benefits" at a "reasonable" level, the Agency has determined that eligible residential participants in the Illinois Solar for All Program should not have to pay up-front costs for on-site distributed generation or pay an up-front fee to subscribe to a community solar project.
 Further, participation in the program should result in immediate, reliable reductions in energy costs for those residents or subscribers.
 Consistent with the Commission's Order in Docket No. 17-0838, this means that for projects that are financed or leased, any ongoing annual payments must be smaller than 50% of the annual first year estimated production and/or utility default service net metering value to be received by the customer.
+He was a subscriber of the subscriber of the service of the subscriber of the

 The Agency will implement two exceptions to this no up-front costs standard.
 The first exception is for Low-income large multi-family solar initiative projects (multi-family projects of five or more units) where the participant purchases the system.
 In this case, the residential participant's first-year savings may be less than 50% so long as the calculation of that customer's expected ongoing savings demonstrates that this requirement would be met through overall savings applied across the full 15 years of the REC delivery contract.
 The second would be to allow low-income community solar projects that are organized as cooperatives to promote energy sovereignty to charge a nominal fee to join the cooperative.
-The Agency will establish a methodology for setting a cap on up-front fees for low-income members of such cooperatives after conducting a stakeholder feedback process to solicit public input on potential methodologies.454
+The Agency will establish a methodology for setting a cap on up-front fees for low-income members of such cooperatives after conducting a stakeholder feedback process to solicit public input on potential methodologies.464